AetherealDev/voyager/README.md

 # voyager
-social media website for travelers to review and post content about their travels
+social media website for travelers to post content about their travels

+Users of this website are able to make an account, tag it with a location, write about their experiences, and upload an accompanying image of their trip